 Use Action, not Words

 If they get themselves worked up about something, or accidentally hurt themselves (which they will do many times a day), remonstrations and explanations are useless.
 If they are upset, their brain is switched off.
 No amount of words will work, because they literally can’t hear or understand until they calm down.
 Direct physical action is needed.
 Before the scream turns into a tantrum, lead them by the hand or carry them away from the source of the upset to a more peaceful space (distraction is great – point out the bees on the flowers, or a squirrel in a tree).

 Separate warring siblings; pick up and cuddle the one who is hurt, settle everybody with a story, or even switch on the TV to quell the chaos if everyone is too tired to function rationally and you need to get supper on the table asap!

 Two Types of Tantrum

-If it’s just a bid for power with yells of rage, arguing and threats, totally ignoring it and moving away is the only option.
+If it’s just a bid for power with yells of rage, kicking and balled fists, arguing or threats, the only option is totally ignoring it and moving away.
 In some ways this is the easiest type to deal with.
 You don’t have to do anything.
 The child is trying to force her will on you.
 Under no circumstances give in, or you’ll be teaching her to be a bully.
 She will make your life a total misery by doing it every time she wants something.
 If the rage tantrum receives no audience, trust me, it will have to cease.
 Even if pride dictates screaming until her throat bleeds; in which case once she is calm and hoarse, just mention to her lightly in a non-judgemental tone a few hours later that screaming does hurt the throat.
 She’ll learn in the end!

 Divert to Prevent